 Here are a few ways you can use the Word Splash strategy in your classroom as part of your collection of classroom games.

 Research shows that we read better when we have a purpose.
 The Word Splash strategy is the perfect choice for struggling or reluctant readers.
-It provides them with a purpose for reading which help capture their attention and motivate them to learn.
-Give it a try and let us know how it went.
+It provides them with a purpose for reading, which help capture their attention and motivate them to learn.